Anonymous-techP/TipAD/README.md

 | `compare_baselines` | reproduces the paper's Avg.RANK table against the official baselines |

+### Quick Start

-For a fully automated run (train, both seeds, averaging, and the final comparison table), execute:
+To run the whole pipeline in one go — training, both seeds, averaging, and the final comparison table — run:

 ```bash
 bash run_all.sh
 ```

-This uses every CPU core available and can still take a long time on the full 200-series eval set — see below for what each step does and how to run it manually.
+This uses all available CPU cores.
+On the full 200-series evaluation set it can still take a while.
+See below for what each step does and how to run them manually.

 ### 1. Train